A Scala Tutorial for Java Programmers

 Anonymous functions

 In Scala, lambda expressions are known as anonymous functions.
-They are useful when a function so short it is perhaps unneccesary to give them a name.
+They are useful when functions are so short it is perhaps unneccesary to give them a name.

 Here is a revised version of the timer program, passing an anonymous function to oncePerSecond instead of timeFlies: